jzumbrun/supercapacitor/README.md

 ![Supercapacitor](https://github.com/jzumbrun/supercapacitor-app/blob/master/public/assets/images/logo.svg?sanitize=1)

 Supercapacitor is a super simplified implementation of the flux pattern.
-Its goal is to encourage Pub/Sub patterns and include a XHR managing library.
+Its goal is to implement a super simple and very flexible unidirectional data flow.

 Visit [Supercapacitor App](https://github.com/jzumbrun/supercapacitor-app) for an full example app.

+#### Third party libraries used:
+react - for UI management (as a peer dependency) tiny-emitter - for pub/sub event management axios - for fetching server data

+### TODO
+Possibly provide a version without axios or with a customizable fetcher.

 #### Examples

 ## Component -> Stores Communication